5 Steps To Start Your Nonprofit’s Community Relations Efforts

 How do you already communicate to your supporters, donors, and volunteers?
 Do you send out an email newsletter?
 Post on social media?
 Have in-person meetings?
-Survey your current communication methods and use them!
+Evaluate the reach and effectiveness of your current communication methods and use them!

-Did a board member express interest during a board meeting?
-Did a volunteer mention their experience with community relations while volunteering with your organization?
-Take the time to follow-up with these individuals and find out how they want to help your community relations endeavors.
+Did a board member express interest during a meeting?
+Did a volunteer mention their experience with Community Relations while working with your organization?
+Take the time to follow-up with these individuals and find out how they want to help your Community Relations endeavors.

 4) Define Roles

-When people have defined responsibilities and roles they feel a sense of ownership and accountability.
-To ensure your community relations team succeeds you will want your team members to be committed to your community outreach plans and excited to implement them.
+When people have defined responsibilities and roles, they feel a sense of ownership and accountability.
+To ensure your Community Relations team succeeds you want your team members to be committed to your community outreach plans and excited to implement them.

 Take the time to define your team roles with descriptions such as: